Social Media in a Crisis – a Look at Sabra Hummus and Listeria

 Sabra acted perfectly to quickly remove product from stores.
 This was not a direct social media response.
 However, it not only potentially saved lives, it also made the community manager’s job far easier.
 Consumer deaths were not a part of the equation.
 Offline behavior directly affected online behavior.

 For a company in crisis, it seems the CEO did not publicly respond.
 The blog post is an author-less press release.
 Twitter didn’t point to anything the CEO had said.
-Without an authority figure behind the social media response, Twitter offers the impression that the community manager was left to twist in the wind.
+Without an authority figure behind the social media response, Twitter offers the impression that the community manager had no support.
+Perhaps management left them to twist in the wind.

 The same was true on Facebook.
 There was just one post about the crisis.
 A comment from the husband of a pregnant woman elicited the same rote response, suggesting calling a doctor.
 Other customers called out Sabra, demanding better answers and compensation –